-As explained in above image, blanking operation produces a enclosed part from large piece of sheet metal.
+Blanking operation produces a enclosed part from large piece of sheet metal.
 As a result blank part is used as final product.

-Nibbling process cuts a contour by a series of overlapping punches.
+Nibbling process is used to cut a contour by a series of overlapping punches.
 Complex shapes can be cut in sheet metal using simple tools (round or rectangular punches) with nibbling process.

 Piercing operation produces extruded hole or slot.
 As a result of applied force from piercing tool, sheet metal starts tearing and produces extruded hole/slot.

 In another words, Piercing is combination of cutting and forming operation.

 Notching is a sheetmetal cutting operation to remove material from work piece.
 It is used to provide relief to sheet metal bend area.